 The Moon’s Silver Spur Over Yosemite Valley

-Night hiking can be a thrilling way to see the park.
+Night hiking can be a thrilling way to see the park and get spectacular Yosemite National Park photos.
 Pack a headlamp with a red-light mode to preserve your night vision.

 See it: From the Valley, head south on Wawona Road, passing Tunnel View.